jeremyheiler/paprika/README.md

 # Paprika

 A Clojure library for the [App.net API](http://developers.app.net).
+An [App.net Developer account](https://join.app.net/signup?plan=developer) is required to use this library.

 ## License